 Try Before You Buy

 We heard that adults wanted opportunities to try a class before registered for a complete session.
-This fall we have a number of classes older adults can “try before buying”.
+This past fall we had a number of classes older adults can “try before buying”.
 Some programs are one day, others are complete sessions.
 Programs are free of charge but pre-registration is mandatory – no drop ins as space is limited.
 Click here for schedules.

 Age Friendly Spaces

 The Parks department was able to obtain a grant to upgrade the walkway from Feltham Road to Gordon Head Recreation Centre.
 The long entry into the recreation centre now has a safe, paved walkway with clear lines directly from the bus stop all the way to the reception lobby, as well as a paved walkway to Recreation Integration office.